-Ditton Beach in Thames Ditton is our original home.
+Ditton Beach in Albany Reach Open Space, Thames Ditton is our original home.
 On the banks of the River Thames, it is where in April 2017 we had our first paddle and taster session.
-Ditton Beach is situated at the end of Aragon Avenue, Thames Ditton.
+Albany Reach Open Space and Ditton Beach is situated at the end of Aragon Avenue, Thames Ditton.
 It is a large grassy area with a gently sloping beach to the River Thames.

-There is free car parking in Aragon Avenue or neighbouring roads.
-Please park considerately.
+There is car parking close by.
+Please try and avoid parking in Aragon Avenue as it causes nuisance and can prevent Emergency Service from getting into the road.
+Please park considerately and don’t park on the verge.
 At busy times let us know you are coming and there is a turning circle at the end of the road where boards and equipment can be dropped off and looked after whilst you go and park your car.

 From our launch spot on Ditton Beach or The Albany we have a few options, some afternoons are fairly informal and relaxed, we paddle upstream to Hampton Court as far as, and occasionally over, the East Molesey lock and downstream to the island and round by Ye Olde Swan.